Serving the Adult and the Relatives

 You must do everything you can to locate any missing relatives.
 Contact friends, family members, employers, coworkers, or anyone who might know where the relatives can be found.
 Search for the relatives online through social networking sites and by email.
 You can also check the Post Office for forwarding information.
 Check with any source that might lead you to a good address for the relative.
 This is called doing your “due diligence.”

-To ask the Court to waive service or to allow publication, follow these steps:
+To ask the Court for permission to serve in an alternate way or to waive service, follow these steps:

 1. Mail a copy of the Petition and Citation to the last known address you have for each relative.
-You must send the Petition and the Citation to each person's last known address by regular mail.
+Send the filed forms to each person's last known address by regular mail.

-4. Submit the proposed Orders to the judge.
-Fill out the orders and mail or email them to the department assigned to your case.
-To email them, find the letter that your case is assigned to (for example, Dept C, Dept F, etc.).
+4. Submit the proposed Order to the judge.
+You can mail it, bring it to the court, or email it to your judge for review.
+To email, find the department letter that your case is assigned to (for example, Dept W, Dept F, etc.).
 Insert the department letter where the _ is in the following email format: This email address is being protected from spambots.
 You need JavaScript enabled to view it. and send it by email.

 TIP!